 The freedoms many young people associate with going to college (such as meeting new friends, living without adults, drinking alcohol, and attending parties) all help make rape the most common violent crime on college campuses.
 Women enrolled in college are more likely to be raped than other women of a similar age who are not college students.
-Women are especially likely to be raped in the first few weeks of their freshman or sophomore years while they are making friends, learning about college life, and unsure about whom they can depend on.
+Women are especially likely to be raped in the first few weeks of their freshman "Culturally, people see sexual violence against women as a problem.
+We need to do more to raise awareness about male victims." - Service provider or sophomore years while they are making friends, learning about college life, and unsure about whom they can depend on.